Best Automated Penetration Testing Tools

 Cons:

-• The interface is not very useful
+• Outdated Interface: The interface is rudimentary and not very user-friendly, often requiring command-line usage.

 Automated penetration testing FAQs